murray1978/EPROM_EMU/README.md

 # EPROM_EMU
-EPROM Emulator for [Sergey's](http://www.malinov.com/Home/sergeys-projects/minimax8085) 8085 board,
+EPROM Emulator for [Sergey's](http://www.malinov.com/Home/sergeys-projects/minimax8085) 8085 board, This is the first revision.
+Second revison is in progress, 12/5/21

 ## Mistakes
 1. The 40 Pin header for the 8085 is currently around the wrong way,mount the header under the board and solder from the top, then mount the 8085 board underneath, db9 connector facing south